vmzakharov/dataframe-ec/README.md

 - **create** a data frame programmatically or load from a csv file
 - **add a column** to a data frame, columns can be
     - stored or computed
-    - of type: string, integer (long), double, date, date/time
+    - of type: string, long, int, double, float, date, date/time
 - **drop** one or more **columns**
 - **select** a subset of rows based on a criteria
 - **sort** by one or more columns or by an expression